 I know what some of you were thinking as soon as you saw this recipe for green eggs and ham on toasted bread.
 You were like, “Wait a minute!
 Artificial colors are soooooo bad for you!”

 Well, I agree with you.
 That’s why I used a natural green food coloring to create these vibrant eggs.
 Did you even realize natural dyes were a thing?
-I didn’t until I saw them at my local Fresh Thyme, but you can also buy them on Amazon.
+I didn’t until I saw them at my local Fresh Thyme, but you can also buy them on (affiliate link) Amazon.

 We made these sandwiches because my family loves Dr. Seuss books, but green eggs and ham is also a fun St. Patrick’s Day recipe for kids.
 St. Patrick’s Day was yesterday, so I guess mentioning that it’s good recipe for March 17th isn’t helpful now.
 Sorry.